At a Glance

 ✨Show Your Passion for SEN

-Make sure to express your enthusiasm for working with children and young people with special educational needs.
+Make sure to express your enthusiasm for working with children with special educational needs.
 Share any personal experiences or motivations that led you to pursue this role, as it will demonstrate your genuine interest and commitment.

 ✨Highlight Relevant Experience

-Prepare to discuss your previous experience working or volunteering with children with SEN. Be specific about the roles you've held, the challenges you've faced, and how you've successfully supported students in a classroom setting.
+Prepare to discuss your previous experience working with children with SEN. Be specific about the roles you've held, the challenges you've faced, and how you've successfully supported students in their learning and personal development.

 ✨Ask Insightful Questions